 Born to a traditional Lithuanian family of six in College Station, Texas, "M" (as her writer-friends call her) was raised Catholic and bilingual by an organic chemistry researcher and a Montessori directress.
 She knows all there is to know about being an insider, an outcast, and an experiment.
 At 15, she left home for two years to attend the Private Litauisches Gymnasium in Huttenfeld West Germany, a town even smaller than the one she'd grown up in.
-There she learned German, drank and philosophized in cemetaries, vineyards and in hunting castles, and danced for the last living Ottoman prince, as well as his Holiness the Pope.
+There she learned German, drank apfel schnapps and philosophized in cemeteries, vineyards and in hunting castles, and danced for the last living Ottoman prince, as well as his Holiness the Pope John Paul II.

 Studying with the nuns gave her a grounding in all the basic rules of life, and taught her how to successfully break them.
 While she was in attendance, the most common sight on campus was Srs.
 Gerold and Vincent: a pair of bleached-blonde nuns that rode bicycyles and did graphic design.
 One of the sisters looked like Andy Warhol.
 The other had a shaved nape with rat's-tail to her shoulders.